From your very first call to the unemployment phone number, your unemployment benefits are on the line.

 Getting fired from a job can be unsettling, but it does not always mean you cannot collect Oklahoma benefits while you are jobless.
 The burden of proof is on the party who ended an employment relationship to show why the employee should or should not receive benefits.

 When you are fired from a job, the employer must show that you were fired for good cause.
 As an Oklahoma attorney, I have seen numerous cases where employers simply have no good reason to fire a person, but still try to block a legitimate claim to rightfully earned jobless compensation.

 In fact, more often than not, employers in cases I have seen failed to show good cause to fire a person.
-Before you call the Oklahoma unemployment office to begin your UI claim after you were fired, call me at (918) 923-3776 for a free consultation.
+Before you call the Oklahoma unemployment office to begin your UI claim after you were fired, contact me for a free consultation.

 If you quit a job for good cause, you may still be entitled to jobless compensation while you look for employment.
 However, your benefits are particularly in peril, often much more so than if you were fired or laid off.
 If you say the wrong thing to the Oklahoma Employment Security Commission when you make your UI claim after quitting a job, you could lose your benefits.

 If you are thinking of quitting to avoid getting fired, call me before you leave your job.
-If you voluntarily left your job and want to protect your jobless benefits, call me before you call the Oklahoma unemployment number.
-My number is (918) 923-3776.
+If you voluntarily left your job and want to protect your jobless benefits, contact me.